 Leadership is clearly structured, with the school described locally as part of the University Schools Trust, and the executive headteacher named as Cath Smith, alongside a Head of School, Firdusi Uddin, in the borough’s secondary admissions materials.

-In 2024, 74% of pupils met the expected standard in reading, writing and mathematics combined, compared with the England average of 62%.
-At the higher standard, 23.67% achieved greater depth across reading, writing and mathematics, well above the England average of 8%.
-Reading (104), mathematics (103), and grammar, punctuation and spelling (105) scaled scores all sit above the England benchmark of 100.
+In the 2025 dataset, 70% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% achieved greater depth across reading, writing and mathematics.
+Reading (106), mathematics (106), and grammar, punctuation and spelling (107) scaled scores all show secure attainment.

-On the FindMySchool primary ranking (based on official data), the school is ranked 9,278th in England and 56th in Tower Hamlets for primary outcomes.
-This places it below England average overall, in line with the lower-performing 40% of schools in England (60th to 100th percentile).
+In the 2025 dataset, FindMySchool ranks the school 6,638th out of 14,978 schools in England for primary academic outcomes.
+The Tower Hamlets primary local hub lists it 33rd locally, with an overall England rank of 3,233rd out of 14,978 schools.
 The implication for parents is that headline attainment is solid, but the wider profile across measures is more mixed than the raw expected-standard figure alone might suggest.

-A-level outcomes show a more typical national profile.
-A* grades account for 4.44%, with 21.60% at A*/A combined and 55.62% at A* to B. England averages are 23.6% for A*/A and 47.2% for A* to B, so the A* to B rate is above the England figure, while the very top end is slightly below.
+A-level outcomes show a strong upper-middle national profile.
+A* grades account for 10%, with 30% at A*/A combined and 60% at A* to B. That keeps the A* to B profile strong, while the very top end is more modest.

 For families comparing options across the borough, the FindMySchool Local Hub and Comparison Tool can be useful for viewing GCSE and A-level outcomes side by side with nearby alternatives, using the same underlying methodology.